Copy and paste the survey questions below into your word processor, type your

 age) could have an abortion?
 A judicial bypass of parents would be allowed when necessary.

-provider, Planned Parenthood, who received
+provider, Planned Parenthood,

-$345,000.
+million in government funding and aborted 327,653 babies.
 Should Planned Parenthood be contracted with to make community

 presentations, provide literature, birth control chemicals or

 11. The hotly debated casino off I-5 near Ridgefield would be one of the largest in the nation.

 What is your position on the building of this casino?